carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 >There is a package in r `daymetr` that downloads the daymet weather data within the R environment.
 > For a single point, you can use the command `download_daymet()`.
 If you want to download the data
 > for a set of points, there is also the command `download_daymet_batch()` which takes an argument
 > a .csv of the points in lat/long.
+If you want to use this approach, we can give you an example.
 >
 {: .callout}